Warner Beach: Roads

-Warner Beach lies on the R102 named as Kingsway (Andrew Zondo Road) which runs parallel to the coast as its main thoroughfare from Doonside and Amanzimtoti in the north to Winklespruit and Umkomaas in the south.
+Warner Beach is situated along the R102 (Andrew Zondo Road), formerly known as Kingsway, the coastal route connecting to Doonside and Amanzimtoti in the north with Winklespruit and Umkomaas in the south.

-The N2 highway between Durban and Port Shepstone intersects Warner Beach, but does not offer direct access to the coastal village and as a result access to Warner Beach from the freeway can only be obtained from the interchanges with Seadoone Road in Doonside or the R603 in Winklespruit.
+Although the N2 freeway between Durban and Port Shepstone intersects Warner Beach, it does not offer direct access to the area.
+Access from the N2 can only be obtained via the Seadoone Road (in Doonside) or the R603 interchanges (in Winklespruit).